openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 @endsphinxdirective

 ## Introduction
 This document assumes that you already tried [Default Quantization](@ref pot_default_quantization_usage) for the same model.
-In case when it introduces a significant accuracy degradation, Accuracy-aware Quantization algorithm can be used to remain accuracy within the pre-defined range.
+In case when it introduces a significant accuracy degradation, the Accuracy-aware Quantization algorithm can be used to remain accuracy within the pre-defined range.
 This may cause a degradation of performance in comparison to [Default Quantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.

 > **NOTE**: In case of GNA `target_device`, the Accuracy-aware Quantization algorithm behavior is different.
 It is searching for the best configuration selecting between INT8 and INT16 precisions for weights of each layer.
 The algorithm works for the `performance` preset only.
 For the `accuracy` preset, this algorithm is not helpful since the whole model is already in INT16 precision.

-A script for Accuracy-aware Quantization should include four steps:
+A script for Accuracy-aware Quantization includes four steps:
 1. Prepare data and dataset interface
 2. Define accuracy metric
 3. Select quantization parameters
 4. Define and run quantization process

 ## Prepare data and dataset interface
 This step is the same as in the case of [Default Quantization](@ref pot_default_quantization_usage).
-The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required and it format should correspond to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.
+The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required and its format should correspond to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.

 ## Define accuracy metric
-In order to control accuracy during the optimization a `openvino.tools.pot.Metric` interface should be implemented.
-Each implementaion should override the following properties:
+To control accuracy during the optimization a `openvino.tools.pot.Metric` interface should be implemented.
+Each implementation should override the following properties:
 - `value` - returns the accuracy metric value for the last model output in a format of `Dict[str, numpy.array]`.
 - `avg_value` - returns the average accuracy metric over collected model results in a format of `Dict[str, numpy.array]`.
-- `higher_better` should return `True` if a higher value of the metric corresponds to a better performance, otherwise, returns `False`.
+- `higher_better` should return `True` if a higher value of the metric corresponds to better performance, otherwise, returns `False`.
 Default implementation returns `True`.

 and methods:
-- `update(output, annotation)` - calculates and updates the accuracy metric value using last model output and annotation.
-The model ouput and annotation should be passed in this method.
-It should also contain the model specific post-processing in case if the model returns the raw output.
+- `update(output, annotation)` - calculates and updates the accuracy metric value using the last model output and annotation.
+The model output and annotation should be passed in this method.
+It should also contain the model-specific post-processing in case the model returns the raw output.
 - `reset()` - resets collected accuracy metric.
 - `get_attributes()` - returns a dictionary of metric attributes:
    ```